Quantum dot thermal machines -- a guide to engineering: The effect of quantum dot dynamics

 Figure \ref{fig-norm}d shows maximum cooling power over the refrigerating range of $\varepsilon$ values for $\Delta V=0.1\kb T$ and several values of $\Delta S$.
 Compared to the non-normalised case (Fig.\ref{fig-deg}e(i)), the advantage gained in comparison to $\Delta S=0$, especially at low $\Delta T$ is greater (and it is natural that for a hole-dominated configuration as in Fig.\ref{fig-configs}a(i)), the greatest advantage is at negative $\Delta S$, however, it can be seen that the effect of the entropy difference is less monotonous than in the non-normalised case (Fig.\ref{fig-deg}e(i)).

 To explore this effect, in Fig.\ref{fig-norm}e, we plot the dependence of maximum cooling power at a function of $\Delta S$ for different values of operating bias voltage.
 The entropy sign opposite to the applied bias dominates, meaning that for hole-dominated configuration (Fig.\ref{fig-Ref}b(ii)), negative values of $\Delta S$ are preferable, while for an electron-dominated configuration (Fig.\ref{fig-Ref}b(i)) the opposite holds true.
 However, the functions $Q_{max}(\Delta S)$ show distinct maxima, meaning that, unlike the heat engine case, where an increase of $\Delta S$ is always beneficial, even for normalised conductance, for an SET operating as a refrigerator, there is an optimal value of $\Delta S$ that maximises cooling power for given operating conditions.
+The reason for the existence of an optimum value of $\Delta S$ for a refrigerator lies in the finite range of $\varepsilon$ corresponding to the refrigeration regime of the SET (Eq.\ref{eq-ref-window}).
+The maximum of the conductance peak, $G(\varepsilon)$ (Eq.\ref{eq-G-unnorm}) lies at $\varepsilon=T\Delta S/2$, and thus, large values of $\Delta S$ can move the conductance peak outside the operation window, leading to a decrease in the device's performance.